juju/docs/src/en/tut-google.md

 Juju is unrivalled in its ability to model and deploy dependable cloud distributed applications.
-To prove this, we're going to use Juju to deploy one such application - Django - with Google Compute Engine (GCE) in less than 10 minutes.
+To prove this, we're going to use Juju to deploy one such application - [MediaWiki][mediawiki] - with Google Compute Engine (GCE) in less than 10 minutes.
 But you could just as easily use Amazon AWS or Microsoft Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that makes it happen.

 !!!
 Note: If you already have a controller configured, such as the LXD controller created in the '[Getting started with Juju][first]' page, this new